ARMmbed/mbed-os/TESTS/netsocket/README.md

 **Preconditions:**

-1. Network interface is initialised.
+1. Network interface is initialized.
 2. Network connection is up.

 **Test steps:**

-1. Call `gethostbyname_async()` in a row 5 times with a different host names.
+1. Call `gethostbyname_async()` in a row 5 times with a different host names, providing a callback to be called when the operation completes.
-2. Verify that callback is called with correct parameters 5 times for first operation.
+2. Verify that callback is called with correct parameters 5 times for the first operation.
 3. Repeat 100 times steps 1 to 2.

 **Expected result:**

-Callback is called with NSAPI_ERROR_OK and IP address 5 times for every repeat.
+Callback, registered for `gethostbyname_async()`, is called with `NSAPI_ERROR_OK` and an IP address 5 times for every one of a hundred repetitions of the test.

 ### SYNCHRONOUS_DNS

 **Description:**

-Verify basic functionality of synchronous DNS.
-Call `NetworkInterface::gethostbyname()` with a valid host name and verify result.
+Verify the basic functionality of synchronous DNS.
+Call `NetworkInterface::gethostbyname()` with a valid host name, and verify the result.

 **Preconditions:**

-1. Network interface is initialised.
+1. Network interface is initialized.
 2. Network connection is up.

 **Test steps:**

 1. Call `gethostbyname()` with a valid host name.
-2. Verify that address was resolved and return value was valid.
+2. Verify the address was resolved and the return value was valid.

 **Expected result:**

-Return value is NSAPI_ERROR_OK and IP address is obtained from the function call.
+Return value is `NSAPI_ERROR_OK` and IP address is obtained from the function call.

 ### SYNCHRONOUS_DNS_MULTIPLE

 **Description:**

-Verify basic functionality of synchronous DNS.
-Call `NetworkInterface::gethostbyname()` with a list of 6 host names and verify result.
+Verify the basic functionality of synchronous DNS.
+Call `NetworkInterface::gethostbyname()` with a list of 6 host names, and verify the result.

 **Preconditions:**

-1. Network interface is initialised.
+1. Network interface is initialized.
 2. Network connection is up.

 **Test steps:**

-1. Call `gethostbyname()` with a list of 6 host names
+1. Call `gethostbyname()` with a list of 6 host names.
-2. Verify that each of the addresses was resolved and return value was valid.
+2. Verify that each of the addresses was resolved and the return value was valid.

 **Expected result:**

-Return value is NSAPI_ERROR_OK and IP addresses are obtained from the function call.
+Return value is `NSAPI_ERROR_OK` and IP addresses are obtained from the function call.

 ### SYNCHRONOUS_DNS_CACHE

 **Description:**

 Verify that the caching of DNS results works correctly.
-Call `NetworkInterface::gethostbyname()` 5 times with the same host name and verify result after each request.
+Call `NetworkInterface::gethostbyname()` 5 times with the same host name, and verify the result after each request.
 For first request, cache shall not contain the host name.
-Verify that first request completes slower than the requests made after it (where the response is found from cache).
+Verify that first request completes before the requests made after it (where the response is found from cache).

 **Preconditions:**

-1. Network interface is initialised.
+1. Network interface is initialized.
 2. Network connection is up.

 **Test steps:**

 1. Call `gethostbyname()` with a host name.
-For the first request, host name shall not be found from cache.
+For the first request, host name should not be found in cache and an error should be returned.
-2. Verify that address was resolved and return value was valid.
+2. Verify that address was resolved and the return value was valid.
 3. Repeat the sequence 4 times using the same host name.
 4. For each request, calculate how long time it takes for DNS query to complete.

 **Expected result:**

-Return value is NSAPI_ERROR_OK and IP address is obtained from the function call 5 times.
-First request shall complete slower than the requests made after it (where the response is found from cache).
+Return value is `NSAPI_ERROR_OK` and IP address is obtained from the function call 5 times.
+First request shall complete before the requests made after it (where the response is found from cache).

 ### SYNCHRONOUS_DNS_INVALID_HOST

 **Description:**

 Verify that DNS failure error is provided for invalid hosts.
-Call `NetworkInterface::gethostbyname()` in a row 6 times with a different host names.
-First, third and fifth host name shall be invalid.
+Call `NetworkInterface::gethostbyname()` in a row 6 times with different host names.
+First, third and fifth of the host names used in this test shall be invalid (for example by adding an incorrect suffic, like so: "google.com_invalid").

 **Preconditions:**

-1. Network interface is initialised.
+1. Network interface is initialized.
 2. Network connection is up.

 **Test steps:**